reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 Here is an example of a component that reads a property from the DOM before an update in order to maintain scroll position within a list:
 `embed:update-on-async-rendering/react-dom-properties-before-update-before.js`

 In the above example, `componentWillUpdate` is used to read the DOM property.
 However with async rendering, there may be delays between "render" phase lifecycles (like `componentWillUpdate` and `render`) and "commit" phase lifecycles (like `componentDidUpdate`).
-A user might continue scrolling during the delay, in which case the position value read from `componentWillUpdate` will be stale.
+A user might continue scrolling during this delay, in which case the position value read from `componentWillUpdate` will be stale.

 The solution to this problem is to use the new "commit" phase lifecycle, `getSnapshotBeforeUpdate`.
 This method gets called _immediately before_ mutations are made (e.g. before the DOM is updated).
 It can return a value for React to pass as a parameter to `componentDidUpdate`, which gets called _immediately after_ mutations.

+The two lifecycles can be used together like this:

 `embed:update-on-async-rendering/react-dom-properties-before-update-after.js`